|| OverDrive Digital Downloads

 - WMA Audiobooks are about half the file size of MP3 Audiobooks but maintain the same level of audio quality.
 They are generally compatible with portable devices that support DRM-protected WMA files encoded at a bit rate of 32kbps.
 Many OverDrive WMA Audiobook titles can be transferred to Apple devices (where permitted by the publisher).

-- eBooks: There are currently over 3,215 eBook titles
+- eBooks: There are currently over

 in the collection and more are being added.
 The MHLS OverDrive eBook collection